PureStorage-OpenConnect/k8s-px-terraform/docs/GoogleCloud-Admin/README.md

 The script will ask to provide "Billing Account Number" that needs to be associated with the project if you were to choose to select the new project

-Reference to the log file during one of the setup run: https://raw.githubusercontent.com/PureStorage-OpenConnect/k8s-px-terraform/main/docs/GoogleCloud-Admin/Setup.log?token=GHSAT0AAAAAABRTTPWKJWYGRN2FI3WAYHVSYROVFRQ
+Reference to the [log file](https://github.com/PureStorage-OpenConnect/k8s-px-terraform/raw/main/docs/GoogleCloud-Admin/Setup.log) during one of the setup run.

 The below script will ask for billing id and project id.
 Both of these can be found from the Google console.
 See image 1 and image 2.